J-Bockhofer/csvenum/README.md

 See the table format, CLI options and the list of features below for details.

-Output examples are found [here](https://github.com/J-Bockhofer/csvenum/tree/main/examples).
+Output examples can be found [here](https://github.com/J-Bockhofer/csvenum/tree/main/examples).

 ## Table format